How to add Site Search 360 to a WordPress site

 Indexing means collecting the necessary data which will be later returned as search results.
 Building an index allows us to optimize speed and performance in finding relevant pages, products, and documents in response to a search query.
 There are 2 drastically different ways to index your site.

-5. Style your search in a few clicks
+5. Style your search in a few clicks with our Search Designer

 If you've manually added a search box to your site and it looks a bit too boring or you'd like to customize more than just the theme color, make sure to use the Custom Integration mode and then go to the Search Designer section from the Site Search 360 WP plugin menu.

-The easiest way to implement our search is to display search results in a layover (as shown in the gif above).
-The layover is triggered when the user presses Enter or the search button (if you have one) to submit the search query.
-The SERP is then shown above your page so this almost never requires any further CSS tweaks.
+The easiest way to implement our search is to display search results in a layover, as shown in the gif above.
+The layover is triggered when the searcher presses Enter or the search button to submit the search query.
+The SERP is then shown above your page so this almost never requires any further changes on your side.

 Tip: when using our WP plugin, you do not need to manually copy and paste any code.
 Once you're happy with your Search Designer preview, go back to the Search Designer section of the plugin and simply press "Import Settings":